Disclaimer

 The Difference Between Dalmatian And the Great Dane

-Both the Dalmatian and the Great Dane are two breeds of dogs that are often confused with one another.
+The Dalmatian and the Great Dane are two breeds of dogs that are often confused.
 Despite their similarities, however, the key differences between these breeds set them apart.

 1. Temperament